swyxio/sw-yx.github.io/README.md

 Jekyll Clean Dark
 ============

-Here is a sample post for Jekyll-Clean-Dark theme.
 This theme was created on top of Jekyll Clean theme by Scotte, you can view the originnal version in action [on his blog](https://scotte.github.io).

 * Get it from [github](https://github.com/streetturtle/jekyll-clean-dark).
 * See the [live demo](http://pavelmakhov.com/jekyll-clean-dark).